2004 Atlantic hurricane season: Hurricane Charley

 The storm brought rainfall and strong winds to the island of Jamaica.
 In Westmoreland Parish, flooding inundated several homes and damaged roadways.
 Winds in the parish caused a large tree to fall on a house, resulting in significant damage to the home.
 In Kingston, high winds damaged power lines and homes.
 Widespread power outages occurred due to numerous downed trees and power lines.
 The storm left $4.1 million in damage and one fatality in Jamaica.
 Winds up to 118 mph in Cuba left all of Pinar del Río Province and more than 50% of La Habana Province without electricity for several days.
 At least 70,290 homes and about 3,000 agricultural buildings were either damaged or destroyed.
-Roughly 95% of sugar cane, bean, and banana crops were ruined.
+Nearly 1,500 power lines and 28 wire towers were downed by Charley.
+Roughly 95% of sugar cane, bean, and banana crops were ruined, and around 57,000 acres (230 km^{2}) of fruit trees were destroyed.
 There were four deaths and $923 million in damage.

 Impact in Florida was extreme: strong winds caused 2 million power outages and destroyed more than 2,439 structures and impacted over 26,749 others.
+About 95% of the buildings in downtown Arcadia were damaged.
 Charley caused 24 deaths and 792 injuries.
 Agricultural losses were heavy, especially to oranges.
 Damage to agriculture totaled about $2.2 billion.
 In South Carolina, 2,231 houses were damaged, with 2,317 of those severely damaged and 40 were destroyed.
+Six hotels suffered roof and outer wall damage.
 Approximately 141,000 people were left without electricity.
 Port Charlotte was left without electricity for 13 days.
 Winds up to 85 mph in North Carolina downed trees and power lines, and left 65,000 homes without power.
 Charley destroyed 40 houses and damaged 2,231 other homes in the state.
+Charley spawned five tornadoes statewide, one of which damaged twenty structures.
 Throughout the United States, the storm caused $16 billion in damage, with nearly of all of it in Florida.
 The remnants of Charley produced light rainfall in Nova Scotia and Newfoundland.